Updated: Jan 31

-Of course, we also make more mistakes, have more accidents (including auto) and lower job performance.
+Of course, we also make more mistakes, have more accidents (including auto) and lower our job performance.

-And we care less about, well, everything, our attention span is also shorter and many of us turn into the seventh dwarf (right, Grumpy).
+AND we care less about, well, everything, our attention span is shorter and many of us turn into the seventh dwarf (right, Grumpy).

-Now imagine a (more youthful?) brighter appearance, better health, improved concentration and productivity, along with a stronger sex drive.
+Now imagine a (more youthful?) brighter appearance, better health, improved concentration and productivity, and a stronger sex drive.

-For years, I fought through hours of damp and tangled sheets; my nights were sleepless nightmares, as I dreaded the coming dawn.
+For years, I fought through hours of damp and tangled sheets, sleepless nightmares, as I dreaded the coming dawn.
 And then I discovered the secret to getting more sleep.

-And whether that irritant is our own inner turmoil, a snoring bed mate or loud party, the underlying cause is the same: a negative emotion that churns up a mind full of (negative?) thoughts) and a body full of tension.
+Whether it is a snoring bed mate, loud party or our own inner turmoil, the underlying cause is the same: negative emotion that churns up a mind full of (negative?) thoughts and a body full of tension.

-This emotion can be fear-based concern/worry; anger-based irritation or anger itself; or hurt-based sadness/grief.
+The emotion can be fear-based worry; anger-based irritation or anger itself; or hurt-based sadness/grief.
 It can even be a positive emotion, like excitement.
 Or maybe it cannot be named.

 Then, breathe out the body’s tension with each breath; and, release the

-Feeling while relaxed does exactly what you want.
-Releases the emotion.
-And when you have released enough, you will fall naturally into deeper rest.
+If you feel it, as you breathe out the tension, it does exactly what you want; you release that which is keeping you awake; and when you have released enough, you will fall naturally into a deeper rest.

-However, if there is a lot of a negative emotion (e.g. snoring bed mate or loud party), it might take a while to release enough to find sleep.
-You might even be awake most of the night; but, continuing to breath out the tension will always give you more rest than fleeing into your thoughts or trying to sleep or giving up and getting up.
+IF you are experiencing a lot of a negative emotion, you might be awake most of the night; but, continuing to breath out the tension will give you more rest than fleeing into your thoughts or giving up and getting up.

 Can’t Get Yourself to Bed Earlier?

-Staying up too late often includes eating and drinking what we sorely regret the next day (along with the pain (listed in the beginning).
+Besides the negative effects listed above, staying up too late often includes eating and drinking what we sorely regret the next day.

-Because staying up “just a few more minutes" (with the tv, social media or a book) feel like a reward for getting through another tough day or period of our lives.
+But we still stay up too late, in spite of the negative effects, scientific studies and even the toughest New Year’s resolutions.
+This is because staying up “just a few more minutes," with the tv, social media, computer game or book can feel like a reward for getting through another tough day or period of our lives.

 The secret of change is to focus all of your energy, not on fighting the old, but on building the new.”
 Socrates

-So, let’s do that, by filling our lives with positive rewards, because every reward we give ourselves weakens the negative ones (like staying up too late).
+So let’s do that, by filling our lives with positive rewards (because every reward we give ourselves weakens the negative ones).

-Go all out on a campaign of discovery; create a long list of things you like and like to do, by diving into your past for energizing fun; going on the internet; and checking out your local rec dept and YW/YMCA.
+Go on a campaign to create a list of what you like and like to do: by diving into your past for energizing fun; by searching the internet; and by checking out your local rec dept and YW/YMCA.

-Create that list even if it takes days, weeks or, yes, months, because you deserve a higher quality of life.
-And of all you discover, have at least one reward that you can have, or do, first thing in the morning, because it is easier to go to bed earlier if you have something to look forward to.
+Create a good list, even if it takes days or weeks, because each new reward can raise your quality of life.
+And of all you discover, have at least one reward for your mornings, because it is easier to go to bed earlier if you have something to look forward to.

-Another way to go to bed earlier is to avoid taking drastic steps.
-Forget those big, sweeping resolutions; instead, gently decide to go to bed 10 or 15 minutes earlier than usual; and do this until it becomes consistent and then a habit (usually 2 or 3 weeks).
+Another way to go to bed earlier is to avoid those big, sweeping resolutions; instead, gently decide to sleep 10 or 15 minutes earlier than usual; and do this until it becomes consistent and then a habit (usually 2 or 3 weeks).